Ising Model Observables and Non-Backtracking Walks: Proofs

 \end{lemma} \begin{proof} This follows from applying the identity $(-1)^{ab+a+b}= \frac{1}{2}(-1 + (-1)^{a} +(-1)^{b} +(-1)^{a+b})$ to the terms $A_{m}B_{m}+A_{m}+B_{m}$ in Equation~\eqref{eq:Surface-Factorization-1}, expanding $\prod_{m=1}^{g}\frac{1}{2}\ob{-1 + (-1)^{A_{m}} + (-1)^{B_{m}}+ (-1)^{A_{m} + B_{m}}}$, and using the definition of $c(\alpha)$. \end{proof}

-\begin{definition} The \emph{turning weight} of a loop $C$ is defined to be $(-1)^{\tau(\gamma)}$ where $\gamma$ is a smoothed version of a walk in the class $C$. \end{definition}
+\begin{definition} Recall that a loop is an equivalence class of closed edge simple walks.
+The \emph{turning weight} of a loop $C$ is defined to be $(-1)^{\tau(\gamma)}$ where $\gamma$ is a smoothed version of a walk in the class $C$. \end{definition}

 A smoothed version of a walk means that the corners where edges meet are rounded off in a smooth fashion, and that any triple (quadruple, etc.) intersections are perturbed to a collection of double points.
 As self and mutual intersections of loops are defined pairwise, this count of double points via smoothing agrees with the count of double points for loops.
-Hence, by Lemma~\ref{lem:Crossing-Intersecting}, Lemma~\ref{lem:Surface-Factorization} applies to collection of edge-disjoint loops, i.e., to decompositions: \begin{corollary} The weight on decompositions can be written as
+Lemma~\ref{lem:Crossing-Intersecting} thus implies Lemma~\ref{lem:Surface-Factorization} applies to collections of edge-disjoint loops, i.e., to decompositions.
+Recalling Lemma~\ref{lem:Decomposition-Weight}, this yields \begin{corollary} The weight of a decomposition $\{C_{j}\}$ can be written

 \end{corollary}